Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2018-07-17 API Down for v2.2.3 update

+I hope you all are [having a summah](https://www.youtube.com/watch?v=pv8yS8vaqXs)!
+We've got some Summah secrets in store for you... well, I guess not so secret, as there's an article out about it.
+But in the interim, we're going to be down until about 3pm today due to some ongoing issues we experience when the game servers transition to new content versions.
+We're working on a more permanent fix for it, but for now we have to take the API offline while the game transitions off the old versions of the servers.

+When we go back online, you should get the new summer content and features!

 ## 2018-07-10 Brief update!

 Hey folks!
 Just a heads up - we're knee deep in Forsaken-related work right now, so we may be MIA from the Github site for a few weeks while we work on finishing integrating all of the new features and changes coming in with the new release.
 We'll be back - keep filing bugs and requests as you see fit in the meantime, and know that we're not ignoring you - well, not intentionally!
 We've just got some hard deadlines coming up and we've got to make those a priority until they're ready to ship.
 We'll go through the new issues that have come up once we're caught up!